 Did you know that in Canada there are an estimated 1.7 million families in need of safe, decent and affordable housing right now?
 Some families have homes, but they are located in unsafe areas or they are not in adequate condition.
 Other families have homes, but struggle to make ends meet; sometimes not being able to pay for proper heating or food after paying their rent.

 So how can you help?
 It’s simple: all you need is a pencil and paper.
 Write a composition, essay, or poem and tell us what home means to you.
-When you enter $10 will be donated by Genworth Canada to your local Habitat for Humanity.
+When you enter, EACH story with generate a $10 donation by Genworth Canada to your local Habitat for Humanity.
 Each grade will have a grand prize winner and three runners-up.

 Grand Prize Winner (three total, one per grade) – $30,000 grant each